davmac314/dasynq/README.md

 On OpenBSD, you must install "eg++" or llvm; the g++ from the base system is too old (4.2 in OpenBSD 6.1;
 4.9+ is required).
 The existing makefile sample (Makefile.openbsd) has appropriate settings.

-Linux, OpenBSD, FreeBSD and MacOS are supported "out of the box".
+Linux, OpenBSD, FreeBSD, NetBSD and MacOS are supported "out of the box".
 For other systems you may need to edit the `dasynq-config.h` file (see instructions within).
 For full functionality either epoll or kqueue are required; in many BSD variants it may be possible to build by defining `DASYNQ_HAVE_KQUEUE` to `1`.
 If epoll and kqueue are not available, Dasynq will fall back to using a `pselect`-based backend (or a plain